 Pros:

-- Continuous drainage, auto shut-off, and a washable filter add convenience and reduce upkeep.
+- Continuous drainage, auto shut-off, and a washable filter reduce upkeep.

 Cons:

-- The 98-ounce tank may require frequent emptying in very humid conditions if not using the drain hose.
+- The 98-ounce tank may need frequent emptying in very humid conditions.

 2500 sq.ft Dehumidifier with Drain Hose, Auto Defrost